wp-plugins/conveythis-language-translation-plugin/readme.txt

 = When will you be adding support for new languages? =

-Since the button only uses other popular online translators, we have no control of when new languages will be available.
-Once a translator does add a new language, we try to add support for that language as quickly as possible.
+Since the button only uses Google Translate, we have no control of when new languages will be available.
+Once Google does add a new language, we try to add support for that language as quickly as possible.

-= A translator added a new language, and it's not available through ConveyThis.
+= Google Translate added a new language, and it's not available through ConveyThis.
 Why is that? =

-When a translator adds a new language, it is not automatically available through ConveyThis.
+When Google Translate adds a new language it is not automatically available through ConveyThis.
 This is because we must make internal changes to our program telling it the language is available and how to handle it.
 Also, we need to add a flag image for that language.
 We make every effort to keep the translator's available language list as up to date as possible.